javaxt-project/javaxt-orm/README.md

 Constraint Key	| Type		| Comments
 ----------------|---------|----------------------------------------------
-required	| boolean	| Can also use "nullable" keyword. length		| int		| Only applies to "text" field types.
-Reassigns the database type to varchar. unique		| boolean	| Should not be applied to "text" fields without a length constraint.
+required	| boolean	| If true, adds a "NOT NULL" constraint to the field.
+Can also use "nullable" keyword. length		| int		| Only applies to "text" field types.
+When specified, reassigns the database type to varchar. unique		| boolean	| Should not be applied to "text" fields without a length constraint. onDelete    | string    | Only applies to fields with models.
+Options include "cascade" and "no action" (default).

 ## Misc